For each issue in 2021, we will be serialising a section of our Luxury BnB E-Book for those looking to set up their own hospitality business.

 GETTING THE RIGHT SUPPORT

-All of the topics mentioned above need to be considered when starting and running a Bed and Breakfast business.
+All of the topics mentioned above need to be considered when starting and running a Bed and Breakfast or Holiday Rental business.
 This section will introduce you to the financial support you can get for your BnB.

 SHOULD YOU INVEST IN AN ACCOUNTANT?

 You need to spend time on running your business and doing what you do best.